-5 steps to run trainings that stick
+5 steps to run trainings that sticks

 Training – an effective tool for change

-To be efficient and effective as Sales Managers, there are a number of things we need to learn and become good at ourselves.
-One of the 6 pillars of Sales Management is building and developing your team.
+To be efficient and effective as sales managers, there are a number of things we need to learn and become good at ourselves.
+One of the 6 pillars of sales management is building and developing your team.

-In this article you will find some hints and tips for how you can plan your own trainings for your teams.
+In this article, you will find some hints and tips for how you can plan your own trainings for your teams.

 5 steps to build a training that sticks

-As you are not (and we assume you do not want to become) a full-time teacher/trainer, we advise you to use this knowledge to build only short condensed and interactive sessions, rather than full day or multiday trainings.
+As you are not (and we assume you do not want to become) a full-time teacher/trainer, we advise you to use this knowledge to build only short, condensed, and interactive sessions, rather than full-day or multiday trainings.